-The directors and executives (if any) receive a superannuation guarantee contribution required by the government, which was 9% for the 2013 financial year (9.25% effective 1 July 2013).
+The directors and executives (if any) receive a superannuation guarantee contribution required by the government, which was 9.25% for the 2014 financial year (9.5% effective 1 July 2014).
 Some individuals may choose to sacrifice part of their salary to increase payments towards superannuation.

 All remuneration paid to key management personnel is valued at the cost to the company and expensed.
-Shares given to key management personnel are valued as the difference between the market price of those shares and the amount paid by the key management personnel.
+Shares issued to key management personnel are valued as the difference between the market price of those shares and the amount paid by the key management personnel.
 Options are valued using the Black-Scholes methodology.